-In their rebuttal testimony DEP witnesses Coppola and Halm stated that in assessing whether a loss occurred for purposes of determining the recoverability under N.C.
-Gen. Stat. § 62-133.2(a1)(9), it is necessary to look at the entire flow of revenue and costs under the Gypsum Supply Agreement.
-Tr.
-Vol. 2, p.
-149. According to witnesses Coppola and Halm from that perspective DEP experienced a "net loss" because the amount of costs incurred by the Company due to its obligations under the Gypsum Supply Agreement exceeded the amount of revenue received by DEP under that agreement.
+On rebuttal, DEP witnesses Coppola and Halm stated that in assessing whether a loss occurred for purposes of determining the recoverability under N.C.
+Gen. Stat. § 62-133.2(a1)(9), it is necessary to look at the flow of revenue and costs under the Agreement.
+(T. V. 2, p 149).
+From that perspective, DEP experienced a "net loss" because the amount of costs incurred by the Company due to its obligations under the Gypsum Supply Agreement exceeded the amount of revenue received by DEP.
 Id.
-That is, DEP sold a substantial amount of gypsum to CTG for which DEP received revenue of approximately \$24.3 million and was also obligated to pay liquidated damages and other costs totaling approximately \$90 million.
-Therefore, with respect to the Gypsum Supply Agreement and the sale of gypsum thereunder, they contended that DEP has experienced a net loss.
+That is, DEP sold a substantial amount of gypsum to CTG for which DEP received revenue of approximately

+\$24.3 million and was also obligated to pay liquidated damages and other costs totaling approximately \$90 million.
+Therefore, with respect to the Gypsum Supply Agreement and the sale of gypsum thereunder, DEP has experienced a net loss.
 Id. at 149-150.

-DEP witnesses Coppola and Halm, like Public Staff Witness Lucas, discussed the numerous changes in circumstances over the approximately 15-year time period that resulted in the reduced dispatch of the Roxboro units.
+DEP witnesses Coppola and Halm, like Public Staff Witness Lucas, discussed the numerous changes in circumstances over the approximately 15-year time period that resulted in the reduced dispatch of the Roxboro and Mayo plants.
 Witnesses Coppola and Halm testified that the Company considered all reasonable avenues, including further litigation, but ultimately determined that discontinuing supply under the Gypsum Supply Agreement and paying the liquidated damages was the most prudent and reasonable course for customers.
-In their view each and every decision that the Company made was reasonable and prudent given what was known or reasonably should have been known at the time the decision was made.
+In their view, each and every decision that the Company made was reasonable and prudent given what was known or reasonably should have been known at the time the decision was made.
 Id. at 153-156

-In responding to the testimony of Public Staff Witness Lucas, DEP witnesses Coppola and Halm noted that witness Lucas made no attempt to identify any decision or action by the Company that may have been imprudent.
+In responding to the testimony of Public Staff Witness Lucas, DEP witnesses Coppola and Halm noted that Mr. Lucas made no attempt to identify any decision or action by the Company that may have been imprudent.
 Id. at 148.
-They further noted that the Company provided four sets of data responses with thousands of pages of documents to the Public Staff on this question, which they contended should have been sufficient for the Public Staff to assess the reasonableness and prudence of the Company's actions.
+They further noted that the Company provided four sets of data responses with thousands of pages of documents to the Public Staff on this question, which should have been sufficient for the Public Staff to assess the reasonableness and prudence of the Company's actions.
 Id. at 149.

-DEP witnesses Coppola and Halm also testified that liquidated damages are a common commercial term by which parties allocate risks of non-performance under various types of contracts.
-The Company contends that the Public Staff's interpretation of N.C.
-Gen. Stat. § 62-133.2(a1)(9) would incent the Company to avoid liquidated damages provisions and instead allocate risk through more indirect means that may not be as optimal for the Company or its customers.
+DEP witnesses Coppola and Halm also testified that liquidated damages are a common commercial term by which parties allocate risks under various types of contracts.
+The Public Staff's interpretation of N.C.
+Gen. Stat. § 62-133.2(a1)(9) would incent the Company to avoid liquidated damages provisions and instead allocate risk through more indirect means that may not be as optimal for the company or its customers.
 Id. at 151.

 Witnesses Coppola and Halm also reviewed several previous dockets in which the Commission had permitted the recovery of liquidated damages through fuel rates.
 Id. at 152.
-They also noted that CTG was investing approximately \$200 million to construct a wallboard production facility near the Roxboro plant and that it was therefore necessary for the contract to contain a minimum delivery obligation.
-This delivery obligation was backed and reinforced by the liquidated damages provision.
+They also noted that CTG was investing approximately \$200 million to construct a wallboard production facility near the Roxboro plant and that it was therefore necessary for the contract to contain a minimum delivery obligation paired with a liquidated damages provision.
 Id. at 155.
-According to Witnesses Coppola and Halm, however, the liquidated damages provision also benefitted the Company and customers by limiting and defining liability in the event that the supply of gypsum was discontinued altogether.
-Further, they testified that although the Company could have chosen to continue the Gypsum Supply Agreement by obtaining gypsum from another source, such a decision would have resulted in higher costs to the Company and its customers.
+However, the liquidated damages provision also benefitted the Company and customers by limiting and defining liability in the event that the supply of gypsum was discontinued altogether.
+Although the Company could have chosen to continue the Gypsum Supply Agreement by obtaining gypsum from another source, such a decision would have resulted in higher costs to the Company and its customers.
 Id. at 154.